Call Mon-Sun:

 To determine underlying causes of troublesome mental health symptoms like stress, anxiety, or depression, functional medicine includes running a comprehensive series of lab tests, inquiring about medical history, and genetic details.

 Typically, a patient will be given recommendations to apply in a daily schedule to include diet, additional nutrients in the form of supplements or IV therapy, or a full neurotransmitter rehab.
 In addition to receiving health coaching, thousands of our patients have been provided education and guidance in how to effectively regain their health following symptoms of medication withdrawal, or to eliminate long-term medication dependence.
+Please visit our services overview pages for a much more detailed description of services offered, and what a typical day in treatment looks like for our inpatient clients.

 Some of the best functional medicine practices will include the following:

 1. Nutrient Therapy – Our brains need the proper nutrients for optimal health and proper function throughout the day.
 Many symptoms like anxiety or stress are exacerbated by nutrient deficiency.
 One of the first areas a functional medicine doctor will look at is diet habits and nutrient intake.
-A person in a mental health crisis may require immense amounts of nutrients to begin the process of jump starting the brain chemistry back into proper function.
+A person in a mental health crisis may require immense amounts of nutrients to begin the process of jump starting the brain chemistry back into proper function.3

 4. Coaching and Counseling – People have a tendency to neglect traumas, or other areas of life that cause discomfort by mere mention or recommending change.
 When life becomes unmanageable or generating feelings of unhappiness, working with a life coach or licensed counselor can be the catalyst needed to make positive changes.
 A large part of why functional medicine is successful is because the practitioner will take the time needed to get to know each client.
 Reviewing the patient’s history, decision-making patterns, and other factors helps ensure that the tailor-made treatment plan developed and utilized is more effective.
-Better than generic treatment, individualized care meets a patient where they are in the moment and throughout the treatment process.
+Better than generic treatment, individualized care meets a patient where they are in the moment and throughout the treatment process.10,11

 5. Changes in Habits or Environment – Identifying parts of one’s daily routine will indicate shortfalls and show areas that need to be changed.
 Sometimes, even our environment could be working against us.
 For a person with a desk job, drinking large quantities of coffee or caffeine will often lead to mental health symptoms as the person is providing energy to their body which is not being used appropriately.
-For an individual who is sensitive to neurotoxins in their daily environment, a look at chemicals used in their home or place of work may also point towards factors that are contributing to their symptoms.
+For an individual who is sensitive to neurotoxins in their daily environment, a look at chemicals used in their home or place of work may also point towards factors that are contributing to their symptoms.3,6

 The Best Opportunity for Mental Healing

-overcome medication dependenceAlternative to Meds Center uses the functional medicine model and expands on the benefits it provides patients.
+Alternative to Meds Center blends the orthomolecular and functional medicine models to give the best available treatment to our clients.
 Through personalized treatment plans, recommendations for long-term health are included each inpatient resident’s daily schedule and provided upon returning home from treatment.
 A typical treatment stay at our inpatient mental health center in Sedona, Arizona includes a 60-day rehab, after which most individuals are given a holistic wellness plan that helps encourage optimal health and well-being.

 If you or a loved one is in need of assistance, please review information about admission to our licensed inpatient holistic psychiatry center.